Capoeira-Newstead/capoeira-newstead.github.io/README.md

 It's mostly non-contact, a friendly game to build strength, flexibility and have fun.

 In the broader perspective, Capoeira is a social movement for freedom.
+It was developed by the enslaved Africans in Brazil and is now practiced all around the world.
 Read the [Capoeira Wikipedia article](https://en.wikipedia.org/wiki/Capoeira) to learn more about its history.
-It became popular when Mestre Bimba introduced elements of other martial arts and opened a public Capoeira school.
-Others prefer to keep it traditional and refer to the old style as Capoeira Angola.
-And that is the style we are practising in Newstead today.
+We practise the traditional version, Capoeira Angola.

+### The training

+Everybody is welcome to train with us.
+There is no set term schedule and you can start at any time.
+We do a good warm-up, learn a few Capoeira moves and then play as much as time and skill permits.

+We focus on movements because we don't have any musical instruments at the moment.
+The style of Capoeira Angola is to learn movements in little steps, first slow and small until you have the strength and precision to control the movement at faster speeds.

+You don't need to be very fit to learn Capoeira.
+Building strength is part of the training.
+Just drop in and see if you like it.
+The first session is always free.
+After that, a little contribution towards the room rent would be nice (up to $5 depending on the number of people).

 ### Where are other groups?